Pallav7533/How-to-Handle-Missing-Value-in-Datasets./README.md

-# How to Handle Missing Values ?
+## How to Handle Missing Values ?

+# 1. Imputing
+    a.
+Mean
+    b.
+Median
+    c.
+Mode
+# 2. Dropping
+# 3. StandarScaler
+# 4, LabelEncoder